Sovereign AI Infrastructure EU Compliance 12 min read read

 Data Residency and GDPR Compliance in AI Training

-February 23, 2026 · Head of Research at Lyceum Technologies
+February 23, 2026 · CEO at Lyceum Technologies

 The shift from experimental AI to production-grade systems has introduced a complex regulatory landscape for machine learning engineers.
 While the initial focus was often on model architecture and training efficiency, the legal framework surrounding the data itself has become a primary bottleneck.
 GDPR compliance is not merely a legal checkbox but a technical requirement that dictates where GPU clusters are located, how data is ingested, and how models are deployed.
 For European AI teams, the challenge lies in balancing the need for high-performance compute with the strict requirements of data residency and digital sovereignty.
 This article explores the technical and legal intersections of training AI within the European Union, focusing on infrastructure strategies that ensure compliance without sacrificing performance.